-You can tell Sentry which commits are associated with your release — this is called Commit Tracking.
-This allows Sentry to display:
+Now that you’ve created a release, you can tell Sentry which commits are associated with this latest version of your code — this is called Commit Tracking.

-Step 1: Integrate your GitHub Account & Repositories
+Step 1: Integrate your GitHub account and repositories

 To integrate GitHub with your Sentry org, follow the instructions in the Global Integrations documentation